jvazpa/chipnchop/test/transcription_factor/transcription_factor.md

 After downloading (and opening a screen), go to chipnchop directory and type:

-`bash chipnchop  full/installation/path/to/test/transcription_factor/test_params.txt -HI	`
+`bash chipnchop  full/installation/path/to/test/transcription_factor/test_params.txt -TF	`

 Check if directories and parameters are correctly read.